CubicrootXYZ/ESP8266-Helpful-C-Scripts/README.md

 Displaying the time (set via mqtt) and the local temperature and humidity (DHT22-Sensor) to a SSD1306-Display

+**NTP time Home Assistant Weather**

+SSD1306 with local time and date from NTP server and weather from home assistant.

 ## Complete Build: Multisensor1

 A sensor for temperature, humidity, light and pressure.
 Values are displayed at 2 displays.